kakaobrain/torchgpipe/docs/index.rst

 This project is developed by `Heungsub Lee`_, `Myungryong Jeong`_, and `Chiheon Kim`_ at `Kakao Brain`_, with `Sungbin Lim`_, `Ildoo Kim`_, `Woonhyuk Baek`_,
 and `Boogeon Yoon`_'s help.
-It is distributed under Apache License 2.0.
+It is distributed under the 3-clause BSD license.

 .. _Heungsub Lee: https://subl.ee/
 .. _Myungryong Jeong: https://github.com/mrJeong